 I hate waiting.
-I have sent my proposal and then I am in the waiting room, so to speak.
-Not because I am afraid or unsure, but because I am excited about the potential project.
-Of course, I have agreed on a follow-up date with the client or prospect, but what do I do in the meantime?
-Do you recognize this?
-You want to stay on the radar and increase your chances of getting a yes.
-So, I looked into Robert Cialdini's 7 principles and here are five creative and effective ways to follow up on your proposal and increase your chances of success.
+I have sent my proposal and then i am in the waiting room, so to speak.
+Not because i am afraid or unsure, but because i am excited about the potential project.
+Of course, i have agreed on a follow-up date with the client or prospect, but what do i do in the meantime? do you recognize this? you want to stay on the radar and increase your chances of getting a yes.
+So, i looked into robert cialdini's 7 principles and here are five creative and effective ways to follow up on your proposal and increase your chances of success.

 Follow-up